TopView/signal-say/README.md

 ### This is a bash script to more easily use [signal-cli](https://github.com/AsamK/signal-cli) from the command line.

-Note: You can use signal-say and signal-cli with ANY phone, including an older flip phone, or even a land line.
+Note: You can use this with signal-cli with ANY phone, including an older flip phone, or even a land line.

 ***